NOTE: I don't believe this film has been released yet (as of 2011), but it has been shown in Moscow.

 That might not sound like it makes a lick of sense.
 Good, because this film doesn't make a lick of sense.
 What I have written is only the surface of this confused, fractured film.

 At its heart there are two main points.
 Firstly, the dangers of cinema.
 Films are, at heart, nothing more than organisations of dreams (hence the title).
 It is pointed out that films have replaced imagination - the truth of which can by comparing the pre-cinema writers to the post- cinema writers and observing the way in which cinema, in its totality, captures our imagination and prevents us from creating our own vision by presenting us with another person's vision(s).
-Generally the film takes a very Left-wing view of this, with the usual ramblings about cultural terrorism (amusingly the film is directed by an Englishman, borrows heavily from the French Nouvelle Vague and features a number of American Film Noir sequences).
+Generally the film takes a very Left-wing view of this, with the usual ramblings about cultural terrorism (amusingly the film is directed by an Englishman, borrows heavily from the French New Wave and features a number of American Film Noir sequences).
 Because this isn't a documentary, with a coherent thesis, evidence and argument this comes off as coffee bar ramblings rather than incisive, urgent truth.
 Yet it is true.
 Cinema has been the prime catalyst for the Americanisation of the world (for good or bad).